dansimone/check-pwned-passwords/README.md

 python check_pwned_passwords.py
 ```

-And enter a password (obfuscating) into the prompt:
+And enter a password (obfuscated) into the prompt:
 ```
 Password:
 ```